cohsk/athena-alpine-rclone/README.md

 # athena-alpine-rclone
-This repository holds assets related to rclone gui ported to Cohesity's Athena (Marketplace) framework The project used alpine linux
+This repository holds assets related to rclone gui (https://rclone.org/gui) ported to Cohesity's Athena (Marketplace) framework (https://developer.cohesity.com/docs/get-started-apps.html)

+The project used alpine linux "alpine:latest" docker/container image

 This is experimental and intended for educational purposes

 The respository is to help coordinate versions and issues

 How to Build the "Rclone Browser for Cohesity Marketplace" App

+You can download the prebuilt package from the Cohesity Marketplace.

+If you are interested in learning how it was build, here are instructions.

 In order to build the end product, establish an account on https://devportal.cohesity.com Contact developer@cohesity.com if you need to get access.

-Use the assets in this repository along with the companion image in Docker Hub (https://hub.docker.com) The specific repository is https://hub.docker.com/r/cohsk/alpine-rclone Please download the alpine-rclone image file to your local drive.
-(You'll have to do "docker pull", then "docker save") Please name the image file alpine-rclone:latest
+Use the instructions in the docker-image directory to build the image

+Please name the image file alpine-rclone:latest

 Step 1 -- login to devportal.cohesity.com